Using macros to automate processes

 Macros are not available in Asta Powerproject SaaS.

-To create a user macros file or a global macros file in which to store macros:
+To create a new global macros file or a user macros file in which to store macros:

 - Open a project within Asta Powerproject.